IBM/BluePic/Docs/CloudFunctions.md

   - Take the value after `--apihost` and put it as the `hostName` value in
   - Next, insert a namespace value within the existing `urlPath` value.
 In the `<namespace>` spot to be exact:
       `"/api/v1/namespaces/<namespace>/actions/bluepic/processImage?blocking=false"`
-      You can find this value at the top of the Bluemix UI, it will be a combination of the org and the space name, for example: `swiftdo%40us.ibm.com_dev`.
-Where our email is the org name, and `dev` is the space name.
-You can find this value at the top of the Bluemix UI, it will be a combination of the org and the space name, for example: `swiftdo%40us.ibm.com_dev`.
-Where our email is the org name, and `dev` is the space name.
+      You can find this value at the top of the IBM Cloud UI, it will be a combination of the org and the space name, for example: `swift_dev`.
+Where `swift` is the org name, and `dev` is the space name.
   - Lastly, take the value after `--auth` and put it as the `authToken` value.
 That value will later be converted to a base64 encoded string that Cloud Functions needs for authentication.

 # Installing Cloud Functions Actions for BluePic
 ## Service Credentials
 Before you run the installation script, you will first need to set configuration variables (e.g. cloudant credentials, object storage credentials, etc.) inside of the `local.env` file.
-All of these values can be obtained from the `Connections` tab when viewing the Bluemix app with your provisioned services.
+All of these values can be obtained from the `Connections` tab when viewing the IBM Cloud app with your provisioned services.

 For `Cloudant` you will need:
 * username (with read/write access)